-More than six million animals are used annually in research and teaching in Australia and New Zealand.
+According to the latest available data, in 2018 more than ten million animals were used in research and teaching in Australia.
 Many (but not all) of those animals are subjected to some degree of pain and/or stress during the experimental procedure or as a result of the environment in which they are kept prior to and/or after the procedures.
-Australia does not yet publish national animal research and teaching statistics, but most States now gather them and publish them separately.
+Australia does not publish national animal research and teaching statistics, but most states gather them and publish them separately.
 See the statistics at Humane Research Australia.

 Animals in teaching